LavenG/SchoolProjects/Data Structures/Project_2/README.md

 ## Notes on the second version

 In this version the sorting method is updated to implement Merge Sort instead of Selection Sort.
 This results into a significantly better perfomance.
-An in depth analysis and comparison between the two sorted algorithms is provided.
+An in depth analysis and comparison between the two sorted algorithms is provided in SortingTimed.pdf .